ElegantEngineeringTech/laravel-media/README.md

                     conversionName: 'poster',
                     job: new VideoPosterConversionJob(
                         media: $media,
-                        queue: 'sync' // The conversion will not be queued, you will have access to it immediatly
+                        queue: 'sync',// The conversion will not be queued, you will have access to it immediatly
                         seconds: 1,
                         fileName: "{$media->name}-poster.jpg"
                     ),